Keytoyze/VisionTS/README.md

     | 🔗&nbsp;<a href="#-citation">Citation</a>
 </p>

+## 🎉 What's New

+- 🔥 Aug 2025: We released [VisionTS++](https://arxiv.org/abs/2508.04379), a SOTA time series foundation model by continual pretraining visual MAE on large-scale time series data, supporting multi-channel forecasting and probablistic forecasting!

-- 🔥 Our paper is accepted by ICML 2025!
+- May 2025: Our paper is accepted by ICML 2025!

-- 🔥 VisionTS achieved the **#1** rank 🏆 for zero-shot point forecasting (MASE) on [GIFT-EVAL](https://huggingface.co/spaces/Salesforce/GIFT-Eval) (as of Nov 2024, surpassing Moirai, TimesFM, chronos, etc) — **without any time series training**!
+- Nov 2024: VisionTS achieved the **#1** rank 🏆 for zero-shot point forecasting (MASE) on [GIFT-EVAL](https://huggingface.co/spaces/Salesforce/GIFT-Eval) (as of Nov 2024, surpassing Moirai, TimesFM, chronos, etc) — **without any time series training**!

 ## 🔍 About